 Some gloves have features for both comfort and convenience, such as small zippered pockets to add a hand warmer in frigid weather or grips and reinforcements in the areas that get the most use, such as the palm thumb or fingertips.
 Many have a wrist loop attached to the cuff for easy removal without losing a glove.
 Other fun features include a mini squeegee to help keep your goggles clear or soft nose wipes for a drippy nose.

-Why Good Gloves Don’t Come Cheap
+Why Quality Doesn't Come Cheap

 If you've noticed that we’ve mentioned synthetic materials designed especially for cold weather, combining performance, breathability, and warmth, you may already have clued into why good gloves don’t come cheap.
 Research and development of the best insulators and materials to protect your hands can be expensive, and high-tech materials aren’t the cheapest.